Chronic Disease Self-Management Program

 - Sex, intimacy, and disclosure.

-As a participant in this workshop, you will receive a Living a Healthy Life with Chronic Conditions workbook and a Relaxation for Mind and Body CD; and those who complete the program will receive a $25 gift card.
+As a participant in these workshops, you will receive a workbook (Living a Healthy Life with Chronic Conditions or Living a Healthy Life with HIV depending on the workshop you choose) and a Relaxation for Mind and Body CD; and those who complete the program will receive a $25 gift card.

 Is CDSMP Right For You?